wazo-pbx/xivo-blog/content/articles/extending-wazo-with-plugind.md

 # What is a plugin

-Since there was already many ways to extend Wazo, one might ask, what is a plugin anyway.
+Since there was already many ways to extend Wazo, one might ask, what is a plugin anyway?
 A plugin is a bundle of extensions that have been developed using already existing extension points.
 For example, an extension to manage the followme module in asterisk could do the following things.

 * Add a menu to the administration UI
 * Add the dialplan to be able to use that feature
 * Enable the asterisk module

 What plugind does is wrap the plugin into a Debian package to be able to install, remove and eventually upgrade it without having to keep track of what you've done to your system.
-The requirements to build such a plugin will be covered by another post.
+The requirements to build such a plugin will be covered in another post.

 # What does plugind do?